Burns Night: A Guide from Scots Connection.

 Robert Burns, Oil on Canvas,

 Burns Night celebrates the life and work of Scotland's national bard, 18th

 century poet Robert 'Rabbie' Burns.
 Taking place every year, on or around,

 January 25th, it is an occasion that is steeped in tradition and is widely

-celebrated throughout the country and around the world.
+celebrated throughout the country and around the world a by an estimated 9.5 million people each year.
 The bard's birthday is

 traditionally marked with a supper, where family and friends get together to

 enjoy fine food, whisky and entertainment.
 Burns Night is one of the most highly

 anticipated dates in the Scottish calendar with suppers varying from informal